 Local groups

-We work with many local groups and organisations: Albert Town Community Association, Hāwea Community Association, Luggate Community Association, Penrith Residents Group, Kirimoko Park residents, Hidden Hills residents, Lakeside Road Enhancement Group, WAI Wānaka, Cardrona/RealNZ, Wānaka Community Workshop, Bike Wānaka, EnviroSchools, NaturED, Queenstown Lakes District Council, Otago Regional Council, Department of Conservation, Forest & Bird’s Central Otago Lakes Branch, Our Place, Whakatipu Wildlife Trust and the Southern Lakes Sanctuary.
+We work with many local groups and organisations: Albert Town Community Association, Hāwea Community Association, Luggate Community Association, Penrith Residents Group, Kirimoko Park residents, Lakeside Road Enhancement Group, WAI Wānaka, Cardrona/RealNZ, Wānaka Community Workshop, Bike Wānaka, EnviroSchools, NaturED, Queenstown Lakes District Council, Otago Regional Council, Department of Conservation, Forest & Bird’s Central Otago Lakes Branch, Whakatipu Wildlife Trust and the Southern Lakes Sanctuary.

 Southern Lakes Sanctuary

 Wānaka Backyard Trapping is a consortium member of the Southern Lakes Sanctuary Trust, established in 2021 with funding from the NZ government via the Jobs For Nature / Mahi mō te taiao programme.
-We are represented on the Sanctuary’s board of trustees by one of our committee members.
-Our Community Engagement position is funded by the Southern Lakes Sanctuary Trust.
+We are represented on the Sanctuary’s board of trustees by our Chairperson.
+Our Community Engagement Coordinator position is funded by the Southern Lakes Sanctuary.
 Our trapping networks are being expanded due to generous support from the Southern Lakes Sanctuary and its team of staff.